INSERT EMAIL & ACCEPT TERMS

 WANT TO SHOW YOUR APPRECIATION?

-If you like the content in this book, please direct people to this page so they can download the book themselves.
-This allows me to keep track of how many people have downloaded the book.
+If you like the book, consider donating below so I can continue creating resources like this for people like you.
+If you want to help get the word out, please direct people to this page so they can download the book themselves, which allows me to keep track of how many people have downloaded the book.
 Of course, you can can also show your support on social media with the hashtag #ButterflyNet.
 Enjoy!

 If you do not have a PayPal account, still select "Pay with PayPal," and you'll be able to check out as a guest with your credit/debit card.

 How to Catch God in a Butterfly Net is a compilation of theological essays and absurdities detailing the spiritual shifts of a questioning Christian.